ibbaa/keepitup/README.md

 # Keep it up

-Keep it up checks network services periodically by sending a ping, connecting to a specific port or downloading a site.
+<i>Keep it up</i> checks network services periodically by sending a ping, connecting to a specific port or downloading a site.
 It can also be used to ensure a connection with a timeout will be kept alive.

 <b>Features</b>